 Easy Snowshoeing to Keechelus Lake near Snoqualmie Pass

-Although not the most rugged or secluded adventure you can find out near Snoqualmie Pass, the easy snowshoeing route from Hyak Sno-Park to Lake Keechelus is a rewarding excursion with straightforward logistics.
-If you’re traveling with kids, new to snowshoeing, new to the area, or just want a fun day in the snow, consider checking out this trail only an hour away from Seattle.
-Here is everything you need to know when planning your snowshoeing trip to Lake Keechelus.
+Although not the most rugged or secluded adventure you can find near Snoqualmie Pass, the easy snowshoeing route from Hyak Sno-Park to Lake Keechelus is a rewarding excursion with straightforward logistics.
+If you’re traveling with kids, new to snowshoeing, new to the area, or just want a fun day in the snow, consider checking out this trail, only an hour away from Seattle.
+Here’s everything you need to know when planning your snowshoeing trip to Lake Keechelus.

 Know before you go